-If the brake is working correctly, it will grab and hold the wire rope in less than 4" (10 cm).

-When the \$\dispresstyle\$DOWN button is pressed, the RED light in the electrical box will illuminate to indicate the overspeed brake has been activated and the \$\dispresstyle\$DOWN circuit has been interrupted.
+○ If the brake is working correctly, it will grab and hold the wire rope in less than 4" (10 cm).
+The ↓DOWN button will light up RED to indicate the overspeed brake has activated and the ↓DOWN circuit has been interrupted.